Why does CLV show betting skill faster than ROI?

 Does CLV guarantee profit?

-No. CLV is necessary for serious evaluation, not sufficient.
+No. Closing line value is necessary for serious evaluation, not sufficient.
 A bettor can beat closes and still run cold, size badly, or overstate edge in thin markets.

-The job is to pair CLV with realized ROI, bet sizing, sample size, and market quality.
+The job is to pair closing line value with realized return on investment, bet sizing, sample size, and market quality.
 That is decision support, not a victory parade.

 How should bettors track CLV properly?